Orbit key daily tote on table

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

-Set to launch on the Orbitkey website next week, 1,429 people have pledged more than $260,000 to help bring this Orbitkey Daily Tote System (from USD$95, approx. AUD$140) product to life on Kickstarter.
-However, now that the project has been funded and people are ready to receive their items, we wanted to find out what this product is like.
+Before it launched, 1,429 people pledged over $260,000 to help bring this Orbhitkey Daily Tote to life on Kickstarter.
+However, now that the project has been released and people have received it, I wanted to find out what this product is like.
 No, we’re not being paid a cent by Orbitkey to bring this article to you, and we don’t even get a kickback from Kickstarter for promoting this bag.

 Pros